asam-adibul/Obsidian/GOLang/30 - Pointers.md

 import "fmt"

 func main() {
-    // 1.
-Declare an integer variable 'x' with a value of 20. x := 20
+    x := 20

-    // 2.
-Declare a variable 'p' and assign it the memory address of 'x'.
-    // 'p' is now a pointer to 'x'. p := &x
+    // Use the & operator to get the memory address of x p := &x

     fmt.Println("Value of x:", x)